Recreation Division Parks & Facilities

-- Group picnics/outings and the use of athletic fields are by permit only.
+- Group picnics/outings and athletic fields use are by permit only.

 The Robbins House at Hillcrest Farm

 The historic Robbins family farmhouse is situated on 23 acres of preserved open space and is one of the few surviving brick farmhouses in Mercer County.
-It is located at 245 Windsor Road in Windsor.
 The house dates back to the early 19th century.
 The Robbins can trace the land back to the 1700s when the King of England indentured about 120 acres, then called the Milford Tract, to Moses Robins (as the name was then spelled).
-The land was purchased in 1818 by David Robbins and it is believed that he built the house.
+The land was purchased in 1818 by David Robbins, and it is believed that he built the house.

 The property has passed through five generations within the Robbins family, the namesake of Robbinsville.
-In 1850, David Robbins passed the land on to his son, Elisha, who handed it down to his son, Milnor, in 1900.
+In 1850, David Robbins passed the land on to his son, Elisha, who handed it down to Milnor in 1900.
 Dr. Lester Robbins obtained the land in 1945.
-Washington Township purchased the house and approximately 23 acres from the Robbins Family in July, 2001.
-Additional funds to purchase the property came from the Green Acres program and Mercer County.
+Washington Township purchased the house and approximately 23 acres from the Robbins Family in July 2001.
+Additional property funds came from the Green Acres program and Mercer County.
 The Delaware and Raritan Greenway also was instrumental in helping the township with the transaction.

 * NOTE: THE ROBBINS HOUSE IS NO LONGER AVAILABLE FOR PARTY RENTALS*

 William Tantum Park